Missouri Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Penalties for Driving Without Insurance in Missouri

-For a first offense, you may encounter a fine and possibly receive a suspension of your driving privileges.
-Repeat offenses can lead to higher fines and longer suspension periods.
-In either case, convicted drivers may need to file for an SR-22, which is a certificate proving the possession of minimum coverage auto insurance.
+The penalty for driving without insurance in Missouri depends on whether it's your first offense.
+A first violation typically results in a fine and a suspension of your driving privileges.
+Repeat offenses can lead to higher fines and longer suspensions.
+Also, drivers convicted of driving uninsured may be required to file an SR-22, proving they have the necessary minimum coverage auto insurance.

 Penalties for driving without at least minimum coverage in Missouri include:

-• Possible fines dependent on the frequency of the offense
+• Fines dependent on the frequency of the offense

 • Driving privilege suspension